Gabrielle Ducomble | Jazz Singer

 Ducomble’s latest innovative self-penned album, Across the Bridge (release – September 2018), features twelve original compositions in English and her native French.
 Drawing on her love of jazz, chansons, tango, latin rhythm and new-age, the songs tell of uplifting stories and dreams on themes of nature, art, social justice and ideology.

-Gabrielle Ducomble will embark on her fourth UK live tour this autumn to promote the new album with her band including guitar virtuoso Nicolas Meier.
+Gabrielle has embarked on her fifth UK live tour last autumn to promote the new album with her band including guitar virtuoso Nicolas Meier.

 Gabrielle moved from her native Belgium to London following success reaching the final of the French Pop Idol in 2003 and studied jazz at the Guildhall in London.
 She is now performing with her own quintet and big band in addition to touring, television and radio appearances.

 Gabrielle has performed at top London venues, from intimate jazz clubs to concert halls.
 She sang with the Aurora Orchestra at the Royal Festival Hall as part of Southbank Centre’s 2013 The Rest Is Noise festival, at Ronnie Scott’s Upstairs, The Royal Albert Hall, Pizza Express Jazz Club Soho, Pheasantry, Crazy Coqs and Hideaway.